 NWT Campsite Etiquette & Rules

-In the north, where plant life grows slowly, a forest fire could destroy a park for fifty years or more.
-To ensure that this does not happen, please take time to review the following guidelines:
+With short growing seasons, NWT forests grow very slowly.
+A forest fire could potentially destroy a Territorial Park for fifty years (or more).
+To do your part to ensure that fires don't spread, please take time to review the following guidelines:

-- Use only the stoves or fire rings provided - no fires are allowed outside of designated fire pits.
+- Use only the stoves or the fire rings provided in your campsite - no fires are allowed outside of designated fire pits

 Remember to be careful with fire while out on the land, and respect the restrictions on open fires when they are posted.

-Please use the litter barrels for your refuse; even help out by picking up any litter that's present when you arrive.
+Please use the litter barrels for your garbage or food wastes.
+You can even help out by picking up any litter that's present when you arrive.
 The parks staff will also appreciate it if you let them know of any major trash problem or overflowing litter barrels.

 Liquor is not allowed outside the individual campsites.
 Persons found in possession of liquor in public areas may be subject to prosecution under the N.W.T.
 Liquor Ordinance.

-To occupy a campsite you must have an entrance permit.
-These may be reserved in advance by visiting www.nwtparks.ca.
-You may also purchase permits directly from the park gatehouse.
+To occupy a campsite you must have a camping permit.
+These may be reserved in advance by visiting www.nwtparks.ca/campgrounds.
+You may also purchase camping permits directly from the park gatehouse.

-Campsites are available on a first come first served basis.
-Vehicles must remain within the designated campsite area and tents must be placed on the campsite pad.
+Campsites are available on a first-come, first-served basis.
+Vehicles must remain within the designated campsite area (not on the roadway) and tents must be placed on the campsite pad.

-It is illegal and unnecessary to cut down trees.
-Firewood is available at all parks.
-Please report this or any other form of vandalism to a parks officer.
+It is illegal to cut down trees within a Territorial Park.
+Firewood is available at the gatehouse of all Territorial Parks with campgrounds.
+If you see someone cutting trees within the Territorial Park, please report it (or any other form of vandalism) to a Parks Officer.
 Only through the help of the public can we preserve and protect our parks.

 Quiet time in all parks is from 10:30 p.m. to 7:00 a.m.
 Unreasonable noise or other objectionable behaviour will result in eviction from the park and possible prosecution under the law.